 Of his biggest concerns, is retirement.

-"I am concerned about the future when I finally retire, will there be somebody who can fill some of my workload or am I going to feel guilty because I know they’re having to wait longer now?” he says.
+"I am concerned about the future when I finally retire, will there be somebody who can fill some of my workload or am I going to feel guilty because I know they’re having to wait longer now?”

 An international organization based out of San Francisco has been offering support to veterinary staff around the world since 2014.